TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

-\item The third column of $U$ does not really play a role in the product,  since all its entries are multiplied by two zeros in the last row of $\Sigma$. <BR>
+\item The third column of $U$ does not really play a role in the product,  since its entries are multiplied by the two zeros in the last row of $\Sigma$. <BR>
 We can write this SVD in a more 'economic' form by leaving out the third column of $U$ and the third row of $\Sigma$:

 <BR>